Lower Power Plant

 On November 10, 1946, Gertrude came home from a stake meeting and found that Alma had died of a heart attack.
 Gertrude soon moved to California to make a home for her son Farrel who had not yet married.
 She lived in the Hollywood Ward and one of the ward members was Paul H. Dunn, who was Farrel's Stake Mission companion for a time.
 She was able to take a trip to Alaska to visit her daughter before her death on October 7, 1971.
 She is buried in Logan City Cemetery with her first husband, Ariel Hansen.

 Chauncey Walker & Marcia Miller West

-They lived at the power plant (Number 69) where he was a plant operator for Utah Power and Light.
+They lived at the power plant (Number 69 on the 1958 Highland map) where he was a plant operator for Utah Power and Light.
 Chauncey was born September 21, 1875, in Brigham City, Utah to Chauncey Walker Jr. and Sylvia Snow West.
 His grandfather, Chauncey Walker West, was among the 1847 pioneers who helped explore the southern part of Utah and is listed in "Utah Pioneers and Prominent Men."

 Marcia was born in Illinois in 1886 and she married Chauncey in 1908.
 In 1910 they were living in Silverton, Salt Lake County, which was a site of a Utah Power and Light operation employing approximately eighty people.
 In 1918, when he registered for the WWI draft, he was living in Highland, working at the power plant, where he was also in the 1920 census.
 In 1930 he was living in East Mill Creek, Utah and was divorced.
 He died May 14, 1933, in Salt Lake City and is buried in the Brigham City Cemetery.